planetruby/conferences/CALENDAR.md

 # Ruby Events Calendar

-NOTE: This calendar page gets auto-generated from the /awesome-events list @ Planet Ruby.
+NOTE: This calendar page gets auto-generated from the [awesome-events page](README.md) @ [Planet Ruby](http://planetruby.github.io).
-(Last update on 2015-06-18.) -- Do NOT edit this page, please update or edit conferences, camps, meetups etc. on the /awesome-events list page.
+(Last update on 2015-06-18.) /--/ Do NOT edit this page, please update or edit conferences, camps, meetups etc. on the [awesome-events page](README.md).
 Anything missing?
 Contributions welcome.
 Thanks!